It surprises some people that you can go to Disney World without even stepping foot inside a theme park.

-Starting in Spring 2020, Cirque du Soleil is coming back to Disney Springs with the “Disney Drawn to Life” show.
+Starting in Fall 2021, Cirque du Soleil is coming back to Disney Springs with the “Disney Drawn to Life” show.

 Cirque du Soleil is one of the most incredible types of entertainment you can watch, as are all the Cirque shows.

-Soon, there will be a fantastic new show that combines acrobatics, circus tricks, death-defying stunts, beautiful artistry, and, of course, Disney animation.
+Enjoy a show that combines acrobatics, circus tricks, death-defying stunts, beautiful artistry, and, of course, Disney animation.

 Sometimes, when you’re trying to think through all of the things to do at Disney Springs, your mind will wander back to some good old homecooked food!